Dreaming381/Latios-Framework/Documentation~/Core/LatiosWorld in Detail.md

 is used by the bootstrap templates to set the appropriate workflow.
 However, a `SuperSystem` may override this setting for itself in `CreateSystems()` by setting the `EnableSystemSorting` flag.

+And lastly, The `LatiosWorld` contains a public `zeroToleranceForExceptions` flag which will automatically stop all system execution when an exception is caught by one of the Latios Framework system dispatchers.